Learn about Medicare Part D

 The Deductible Question

 The deductible plan is slightly cheaper overall.
 For seniors on a fixed income, however, the two large deductible payments could be cause for concern.
-Failure to meet the deductible would leave them stuck with the entire bill for their prescription drugs--effectively uninsured.
+Failure to be able to meet the deductible would leave them stuck with the entire bill for their prescription drugs--effectively uninsured.
 Those with budget constraints might well prefer the non-deductible plan, with its higher total cost spread out evenly over the 12 months of the year.

 Once You're Enrolled - Membership